percona/pmm-doc/docs/quickstart/index.md

 To get up and running with Percona Monitoring and Management (PMM) in no time, install PMM on Bare Metal/Virtual using the Easy-install script for Docker.

-This is a simple and efficient way to install PMM.
+This is the simplest and most efficient way to install PMM.

 ??? info "Alternative installation options"
      For alternative setups, explore the additional installation options detailed in the **Setting up** chapter: